2024 Solar Incentives Guide for Auburn Hills, MI - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

 Specific incentives, including ones handled by the Michigan government or by your county/municipality, might have additional qualifications.
-Speak with your local Auburn Hills solar installer to learn more about what incentives your project will qualify for.
+Speak with your local Auburn Hills solar installer to discover what incentives your project will qualify for.

-You can reduce your carbon footprint by 500 pounds of CO2 annually when you install solar panels.
+You can decrease your carbon footprint by 500 pounds of CO2 annually by switching to solar panels.
 This adds up to approximately 10,000 pounds over 20 years.
-Solar is also a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.
+In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.